 - Grains – pack carbs like rice, quinoa, pasta, and couscous in a small storage container

 - Protein – lean meats, hard boiled eggs, sliced tofu, and beans make you feel full longer and can be a satisfying complement to your meal

 - Nuts – walnuts, cashews, peanuts, and almonds are good for giving you a burst of energy at lunch or between meals

 Need some help coming up with actual meal plans?
-Here are packed lunch ideas to get you through two weeks of school or work:
+Here are healthy packed lunch ideas to get you through two weeks of school or work:

 - Turkey or Tofurky wrap using a tortilla or pita full of fresh greens, tomatoes, peppers, and onions.
 Include a portion of berries, and sliced carrots with hummus for sides.

 - Taco salad bowl – throw some chopped romaine lettuce in a container and top with meat or black beans for protein, diced tomatoes and peppers for veggies, and a small amount of shredded cheese.
 Add sliced avocado and use salsa as a dressing.